Skip to content

 HOOGE CRATER CEMETERY

-Named after the nearby Hooge Chateau and a crater caused by a mine explosion, Hooge Crater Cemetery is located in an area that saw incredibly fierce fighting throughout the duration of the war.
+Named after the nearby Hooge Chateau and a crater caused by a mine explosion, The Cemetery is in an area that saw incredibly fierce fighting throughout the war.
 Close to 6,000 World War One burials can be found here, more than half of which remain unidentified.

 Bedford House Cemetery